isomerpages/ogp-isomer/_getting-started/FAQs/Security & Policy.md

 Isomer is currently migrating sites to a new infrastructure, which will automatically give your site a score of 95% on CSA IHP.
 Isomer is also working on HTTP compression to push your score up to 100%.
 The team will contact your site directly on any actionables.

-For the moment, IHP scan results should focus on root domains (e.g. isomer.gov.sg), instead of www subdomains (e.g. www.isomer.gov.s ).
+For the moment, IHP scan results should focus on root domains (e.g. isomer.gov.sg), instead of www subdomains (e.g. www. isomer.gov.sg ).

 #### Do I need to perform a CAGE scan?